Deer Island (New Brunswick): Geography

 The south portion of the island is made of scattered hills on an inclined plane, composed of trap rock and slate.
 The northern portion of the island contains small deposits of magnetic iron ore, white quartz, zeolite, chlorite, greenstone (a type of trap rock containing hornblende and feldspar), toadstone and amygdaloid.
 The only mineral rights held by the Crown are for potential finds of gold, silver or coal - although no traces of valuable minerals are known to exist.
 Agate and chalcedony have been reported on the island.

 The eastern coast of the island and surrounding waters have been the perennial subject of government interest in trying to establish a national marine park, which has met strong opposition from local residents who rely on the waters for their livelihood.
-The island has a undeveloped traditional Clark Gregory Nature Preserve, spanning 73 acres in Chocolate Cove which contains a 19th century gravesite west of the shelter.
+The Clark Gregory Nature Preserve spans 73 acres in Chocolate Cove and a 19th-century gravesite.
 There has also been opposition to converting public-use beaches on the island to expand the aquaculture industry.
 There are whales, porpoises and seals present along the island's coast.

 Low tide at Deer Island Point with the Old Sow in action.

 The largest whirlpool in the Western Hemisphere, dubbed the Old Sow, is immediately off the southern tip of Deer Island, caused as tides rush past Indian Island and reach a 400' undersea trench that abuts a 281' underwater mountain.
 On March 28, 1830, a two-mast schooner was destroyed in the whirlpool drowning brothers Robert, James and William Stover whose widowed mother lived in Fairhaven and later relocated the family to Waterville, Maine.